 5. Houston Museum of Natural Science

 The Houston Museum of Natural Science offers a whole host of experiences including exhibits, a butterfly garden, IMAX theater and planetarium.
-Some of our favorite areas of the museum include the exhibit on Texas wildlife, the paleontology hall, and the hall of gems and minerals, which features amazing crystals and gemstones from across the globe.
+Some of our favorite areas of the museum include the exhibit on Texas wildlife, the paleontology hall, and the hall of gems and minerals, which features an amazing assortment of crystals and gemstones from across the globe.

 The HMNS Weiss Energy Hall was recently totally renovated and is a great way for the whole family to learn about energy production in the past, present and future.